Part-Time Womens Water Polo Coach (Pool)

 12. Comply with all California Community College Athletic Association (CCCAA), Coast Conference, and college rules, regulations, and policies

-• Possession of a Bachelor’s degree plus two years of coaching experience OR an Associate’s degree plus six years of coaching experience, OR the equivalent (see below)• Experience coaching water polo at the youth, club, high school, community college, or four-year college level• Demonstrated sensitivity to and ability to work with the diverse academic, socioeconomic, cultural, disability, gender identity, sexual orientation, and ethnic backgrounds of community college students, faculty, and staff• Ability to work as a member of a team and collaborate with the Dean, Administrative Assistant, Athletic Trainers, Instructional Aide and all colleagues on campus to support students and develop a strong Intercollegiate Women’s Water Polo Program• Ability to mentor students effectively and be a role model in terms of behavior, decorum, and ethics• Possession of a valid California Driver’s License or ability to obtain one
+• Possession of a Bachelor’s degree AND two years of coaching experience OR an Associate degree AND six years of coaching experience, OR the equivalent (see below)• Experience coaching water polo at the youth, club, high school, community college, or four-year college level• Demonstrated cultural competence, sensitivity to and understanding of the diverse academic, socioeconomic, cultural, disability, gender identity, sexual orientation, and ethnic backgrounds of community college students, faculty, and staff• Ability to work as a member of a team and collaborate with the Dean, Administrative Assistant, Athletic Trainers, Instructional Aide and all colleagues on campus to support students and develop a strong Intercollegiate Women’s Water Polo Program• Ability to mentor students effectively and be a role model in terms of behavior, decorum, and ethics• Possession of a valid California Driver’s License or ability to obtain one

 Equivalence to Minimum Qualifications: